Skip to main content

 Right-of-use assets (ROU) represent a lessee’s right to use an asset over the course of a lease.

 More formally, an ROU asset is an identified property, plant, or equipment—in other words, an identified asset—that is leased by an entity.
-The use of this asset by the lessee must be pursuant to the definition of the right of use in the new lease accounting standards: ASC 842 for US GAAP, GASB 87 for US governmental entities, and IFRS 16 for international accounting.
+The use of this asset by the lessee must be pursuant to the definition of the right of use in the new lease accounting standards: ASC 842 for US GAAP, GASB 87 (called lease asset) for US governmental entities, and IFRS 16 for international accounting.

 Most lease assets are now recorded on the Balance Sheet in the form of an ROU Asset and Lease Liability.
 Right-of-use assets are intangible assets.